olinjs/olinjs/lessons/05-flex-burger-help/README.md

 <a name="inclass-05"></a>
 #Lesson 5 In-Class Exercises

-### Whiteboarding
+## Whiteboarding
 - On the board, draw a diagram which represents how an AJAX request works.
 Make sure you represent the client, the server, get/post requests, responses, data which is passed from client to server and from server to client... and what else?
 - On the board, list as many methods for client/server communication as you can and compare/contrast them.

-### AJAX readings
-- A couple of readings (in ascending order of read time), choose the ones that appeal to you.
-  - [learn jQuery: Ajax](https://learn.jquery.com/)
-  - [TutorialsPoint jQuery Ajax](http://www.tutorialspoint.com/jquery/jquery-ajax.htm)
-  - [jQuery Fundementals: Ajax](http://jqfundamentals.com/chapter/ajax-deferreds)

-### Adding HTML to a page using jQuery
-- [Sample Exercise](https://jsfiddle.net/swalters4925/e8gzd6h9/1/)

 ### Real Life Selector Practice
 - We are going to play around with the twitter homepage using jQuery
+- Work in a group and list out all of the commands that you come up with on the whiteboard, next to a description of what it did.
-- First, open [twitter](https://twitter.com) in an incognito tab, you should see a grid of popular tweets
+- First, open [twitter](https://twitter.com) in an incognito tab, you should see a grid of popular tweets.
+Now click on "view all" in the Moments section.
 - Now lets open up the console and have some fun
     - Use the elements pane of the console to explore how the page is set up.
 What are the classes you could use to [**select**](https://learn.jquery.com/using-jquery-core/selecting-elements/) all the tweets?
 A single tweet?
 The retweet count on a single tweet?
-    - Change the [**text**](https://api.jquery.com/text/) content of all of the tweet
-    - Attach a [**mouseover**](https://api.jquery.com/mouseover/) event to each of the tweets.
     - Select the [**first**](https://api.jquery.com/first/) tweet, change it so that so that it has 9001 likes and -10 retweets
+    - Change the [**text**](https://api.jquery.com/text/) content of that tweet
+    - Attach a [**mouseover**](https://api.jquery.com/mouseover/) event to [**each**](https://api.jquery.com/children/) of the tweets in the whole page.
     - [**clone**](https://api.jquery.com/clone/) the first tweet, change the image to be one of your choosing and add it back to the DOM [**before**](https://api.jquery.com/before/) the tweet you cloned

+## AJAX readings
+- A couple of readings (in ascending order of read time), choose the ones that appeal to you.
+  - [learn jQuery: Ajax](https://learn.jquery.com/)
+  - [TutorialsPoint jQuery Ajax](http://www.tutorialspoint.com/jquery/jquery-ajax.htm)
+  - [jQuery Fundementals: Ajax](http://jqfundamentals.com/chapter/ajax-deferreds)

+## Adding HTML to a page using jQuery
+- [Sample Exercise](https://jsfiddle.net/swalters4925/e8gzd6h9/1/)

 <a name="help-05"></a>
 #Additional Information